NWEAMO 2018 will be in San Diego on April 26-29

 We are calling out to boundary pushing singer-songwriters, DJs, VJs, masters of EDM, creative gamers, and composers working at the experimental fringe of pop electronica as well as contemporary classical music and multimedia art.

 NWEAMO 2018 will be presented in San Diego, California, USA – April 26-29, 2018

 Composers are strongly encouraged to attend when their piece is presented.

 We want to invite artists from around the world who share our mission of world unity through creative expression.

-We want to invite new entries as well as artists from our past American, Mexican and European endeavors to collide and merge with the vast deep currents of Asia.
+We want to invite new entries as well as artists from our past American, Asian, and European endeavors to collide and merge with the vast and deep currents of Mexico.
 We are thrilled at the potential for new cross pollination in our ongoing search for hybrid global art statements.
 What can be born from the implosion and transfusion of opposite polarities?